 This book was published in 1992, but reading Gray’s book full of relationship advice soon left me feeling like a damsel from the 1890s lying on Freud’s couch and being offered a vibrator to cure me of my Hysteria and unfeminine emotions.

-This book is still selling in 2018, which is quite hilarious, and so I saw a need to share my insights with you to prevent you from wasting your time reading this book.
+This book is still selling in 2018, which I think is simply hilarious.
+So I saw a need to share my insights with you to prevent you from wasting your time reading this book.

 I went in with an open mind, knowing nothing more than that most adults from my childhood owned a copy.
 I did reach pg.19 unscathed, but quickly noticed a rather patronising tone as Gray became exceedingly repetitive, and used relationship examples where the woman was always the one being needy.